Chenggong, Taitung: History

 Chenggong was originally an Amis settlement from which came the Hokkien name Moalaulau (麻荖漏 (Môa-láu-lāu)).
 During Japanese rule, it was renamed to Shinkō Town (新港街) of Taitō Prefecture.
 After 1945, to avoid confusion with Singang Township of Chiayi County and to distinguish it from Tainan's Sinckan (now called Sinshih), it was changed to Chenggong, which commemorates the eponymous general Koxinga (Cheng Ch'eng-kung) who expelled the Dutch from Taiwan.

 Geography

 The township has 13,193 inhabitants and its total area is 144.9938 km².

 Climate

-Along with the most of the rest of Taitung County, Chenggong has a tropical monsoon climate.
+Along with most of the rest of Taitung County, Chenggong has a Tropical rainforest climate.